christopherliu/trace-js/README.md

 How do I use it?
 ----------------

-trace-js lets you add debug statements that you can keep in your code:
+trace-js lets you add debug statements that *you can keep in your code*:

 ``` js
 function SampleObject() {